teepobharu/lazy-nvim-ide/myREADME.md

   - [x] tab change ( or use gT ? )
   - [x] custom Cds , and copy file - or not ?

+## Issues

+- [ ] Search panes froze and whichkey hidden
+  - reporduce go to serverside mmb have lsp enable on omnisharp
+  - try use git fiiels search
+  - is it which key version update ?

 ## Configurations

 ### Examples